NDS for Azure - Installation and Management

 Overview

-Nasuni Data Service (NDS) presents data stored on Nasuni volumes through an Azure Blob Storage–compatible interface.
-This guide explains how to:
+Nasuni Data Service (NDS) provides access to data stored on Nasuni volumes via an Azure Blob Storage–compatible interface.

 • Enable and configure NDS for one or more volumes.

-• Validate access and retrieve connection information.
+• Retrieve connection information.

 • Update an existing deployment.